ildizsigrai/ildizsigrai/README.md

 About Me

-🎓 Background: I come from a law background, but I'm passionate about transitioning into the world of software engineering.
+🎓 Background: I am a self-taught web developer, on a journey to create dynamic and user-friendly web experiences.

 💻 Skills: Proficient in HTML, CSS, and JavaScript, and eager to expand my knowledge in web development.

 My Journey

-🔭 Transitioning: I'm excited to apply my problem-solving skills and creativity to develop innovative software solutions.
+🔭 Transitioning: My background is in Law and Compliance.
+I'm excited to apply my problem-solving skills and creativity to develop innovative software solutions.

 🚀 Learning Path: Completed courses in HTML, CSS, and JavaScript to build a strong foundation for my career shift.